influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withReplicaExternalLabelName(replicaExternalLabelName)
 ```

-Name of Prometheus external label used to denote replica name.
+"Name of Prometheus external label used to denote replica name.
 Defaults to the value of `prometheus_replica`.
-External label will _not_ be added when value is set to empty string (`""`).
+External label will _not_ be added when value is set to empty string (`\"\"`)."

 ### fn spec.withReplicas